-- To monitor attendance variation between individual classes and discuss with department members as appropriate. - Make contact with parents/carers, where appropriate. - Work with Progress Tutors to identify patterns and support interventions to improve attendance.
+- To monitor attendance variation between individual classes and discuss attendance concerns with department members as appropriate, providing support and guidance where needed. - To ensure that appropriate interventions are taking place by teachers in their team to promote good attendance and to address concerns. - To implement stage 2 (HOD) and stage 2, 3 (HOF) behaviour and attendance actions, where appropriate. - Make contact with parents/carers, where appropriate. - Work with Progress Tutors to identify patterns and support interventions to improve attendance.